microsoft/CodeTalk/README.md

 # CodeTalk
-Code Talk is a step to make programming IDEs more accessible.
+Code Talk is a step towards making programming IDEs more accessible.
 The plugin currently concentrates on three main aspects of Programming:
 1. Glanceability
 2. Real-Time Error information
 3. Accessible Debugging